Comparing pension and buy-to-let property for retirement planning

 The property may increase in value, this would increase his overall yield when he sells the property (increase in value would only be realised on sale and any gain would of course be potentially liable to Capital Gains Tax).

 The fall in the relative value of Sterling may attract foreign investors which could inflate house prices.
-It was announced in the Spring 2020 budget that as of April 2021 a 2% non-UK resident Stamp Duty Land Tax surcharge will apply in England.
+It was announced in the Spring 2020 budget that as of April 2021 a 2% non-UK resident Stamp Duty Land Tax surcharge will apply in England and Northern Ireland.

 He may get a long-term tenant that pays the rent on time and looks after the property, and as such the rental yield, property prices and capital gains tax may be the only issues he needs to consider.